artefactual/atom-docs/user-manual/import-export/csv-validation.rst

    selecting |manage| **Manage > Jobs** and then clicking on the related job.
    For more information on jobs, see: :ref:`manage-jobs`.
-7. The related :ref:`Job details <job-details>` page will display a short summary version of the validation results in the console log.
-Additionally, you can click the hyperlink in the Overview section of the job details page to download a more detailed verbose version of the validation report, which will include further information on the results of each each.
+7. The related :ref:`Job details <job-details>` page will display a short summary version of the validation report in the console log.
+Additionally, you can click the hyperlink in the Overview section of the job details page to download a more :ref:`detailed report <csv-validation-short-long>`, which will include further information on the results of each each.
 See below for additional information on how to interpret the results.